teaching-on-testbeds/ml-energy/notebooks/02-energy.md

 :::{.cell}
 Next, you will visualize the results.

-**GPU runtime instructions**: Create a figure with four subplots.
+Create a figure with four subplots.
 In each subplot, create a bar plot with batch size on the horizontal axis and (1) Time to accuracy, (2) Energy to accuracy, (3) Test accuracy, (4) Epochs, on the vertical axis on each subplot, respectively.
 Use an appropriate vertical range for each subplot.
 Label all axes.
 :::

 :::{.cell .code}